 The problem with Accutane is that it also stimulates rapid growth of other tissues in the body, and that can be a bad thing.
-Its effect in pregnancy can be devastating, especially if it is taken during the first two weeks of pregnancy, before a woman knows she is pregnant.
+Its effect in pregnancy can be devastating11, especially if it is taken during the first two weeks of pregnancy, before a woman knows she is pregnant.
 Although many unborn children who are exposed to Accutane suffer no ill effects, about 40% of babies exposed to Accutane who survive through the pregnancy while in the womb develop abnormalities of the face, heart, ears, or brain.
 About 50% of embryos exposed to this medication in the womb are aborted or stillborn.

 Women who do not get pregnant and men can suffer other issues with the drug.
-It can cause liver failure, suicidal depression, or a kind of diabetes called LADA (latent autoimmune diabetes of adulthood).
+It can cause12 liver failure, suicidal depression, or a kind of diabetes called LADA (latent autoimmune diabetes of adulthood).

 There can also be:

 - Dry skin

 - Dry skin and pain at the corners of the mouth

 - Blood abnormalities